 It can be as cheap and as expensive as you want, but on average, hikers can spend between $ 6,000 and $ 12,000 for the entire Pacific Crest Trail (excluding travel costs).

-I myself spend about € 1500 for hiking on the PCT for five weeks (excluding flights and camping gear).
+I myself spend about € 1500 during my 5-week hike on the PCT (excluding flights and gear).
 Since I had no intention of walking the entire PCT, I opted for a little extra luxury here and there (I slept in a hotel for a couple of nights and went out for dinner a few times).
 I will share a detailed cost overview of my walk with you at a later date.